How to open a US business bank account remotely (without SSN)

 Take into account that the bank must have a presence in the state your company is registered, if it’s a digital bank no physical presence is required.
 In order to make an assertive choice, you can contact the bank in advance to find out their services and requirements to open an account.
 The main documents you usually have to provide are:

 Many banks may also ask for a minimum deposit or even charge a monthly fee if the balance goes below a certain amount.
 Make sure to carefully check all those details with the financial firm before opening a business bank account.
+All details are important to be analyzed according to your type of business.
+Perhaps an institution that charges a small fee will provide better financial resources for your company.

 Choosing a bank